 My 5-year-old is a huge fan of Little Passports, a monthly subscription service for kids focused on global learning.
 They have two versions, Early Explorers is meant for ages 3-5 years of age and it focuses on various themes such as music, oceans, and dinosaurs.

 World Edition is meant for children 6-10 years of age and it focuses on a different country each month.
 One of the countries that’s included in the series is Greece, which is a perfect pairing with this week’s lessons.

 After the first month (when kids receive their world map and suitcase), your child will receive souvenirs, activity sheets, photos, stickers for their map and suitcase, and access to more activities online.

 Expand your learning with a visit to a Greek Orthodox church or attend a Greek festival in your area.
 Here is a link to a website with a list of all the Greek Festival based on month, city or province in Canada.

 If you loved learning about Greece and are looking to plan a trip, check out these great resources from our friends at the Family Voyage.

 - Not sure where you want to visit in Greece?
 Check out this post for recommendations on where to visit with kids.

 - Looking for the top historic sites?
 Start your visit in Athens with this guide.

-Continue the adventure with a Virtual Trip to England, a Virtual Trip to France and then to Japan for a third adventure.
-We’ve also added a Virtual Trip to China and Switzerland.
+Continue the adventure with a Virtual Trip to England, a Virtual Trip to France, and then to Japan for a third adventure.
+We’ve also added a Virtual Trip to China, Switzerland, and Brazil.

 Please share your fun activities with me on Facebook or Instagram.
 Looking to plan an adventure with kids, but not sure where to start?
 Check out my top posts on my homepage to discover more of our favorite places to travel with kids around the globe.